Tired of Reading? Please listen to the blog

 Today, in this article, let us dive deeper into the various aspects of medical school in the Caribbean that make it seem hard and possibly convince you that it doesn’t have to be that way.

 Medical education is a long and arduous undertaking.
-Every test, scores, and interviews of the way are proposed to weed out the best candidates and cut the crowd in half.
+Every test, score, and interview of the way is proposed to weed out the best candidates and cut the crowd in half.
 Each milestone is identified by an examination that will each get you to the next level or limit you behind.
-This step is one of many components that makes medical school in the Caribbean and after so challenging.
+This step is one of many components that makes medical school in the Caribbean so challenging.

 Getting into Medical School in the Caribbean

 Medicine is a subject that encompasses science, practicality, methodology, empathy, character, and patience.
 Just the vast amount of knowledge needed for medicine can seem complicated, but getting into school can be even harder where medical school acceptance rates are meager.